-Recently there’s been an uproar of confusion regarding an acronym known as an RFC and another document known as a Constancia de Situacion Fiscal.
+Recently there’s been an uproar of confusion regarding an acronym, an RFC in Mexico, and another document, a Constancia de Situacion Fiscal.

 If you’re scratching your head, you’re not alone.

-A few weeks ago some people started getting notices from their electric company asking them for their Constancia de Situacion Fiscal (tax certificate in Mexico).
-And to get this you need to have an RFC- so naturally, a lot of misinformation started circulating the online groups.
-So, let’s clarify a few things because a lot of people are stressing out when they probably don’t need to.
+A few weeks ago, some people started getting notices from their electric company asking them for their Constancia de Situacion Fiscal (tax certificate in Mexico).
+And to get this, you need to have an RFC in Mexico (Registro Federal de Contribuyentes)- so naturally, misinformation started circulating the online groups.
+So, let’s clarify a few things because many people are stressing out when they probably don’t need to.

-The RFC or Federal Taxpayers Registry is a unique registration code that serves to identify every person that carries out an economic activity in Mexico where taxes are collected or have to be paid to the SAT (the Mexican equivalent of the IRS).
+The RFC or Federal Taxpayers Registry is a unique registration code that identifies every person who carries out an economic activity in Mexico where taxes are collected or have to be paid to the SAT (the Mexican equivalent of the IRS).

-Now a lot of you will never need an RFC.
+Now a lot of you will never need an RFC in Mexico.
 Especially if you rent and your utilities are in your landlord’s name.
 Or if you never have a bank account in Mexico.
 Or if you never plan on buying a new car from a dealership.
-Most expats moving to Mexico will never work for a Mexican employer and therefore will never have a tax liability.
+Most expats moving to Mexico will never work for a Mexican employer and, therefore, will never have a tax liability.
+However, I still think it’s a good idea to obtain yours.

 How do I get my RFC?